Get your flu jab

 When’s the best time to get the flu jab?

 If you haven’t done so already, contact your GP surgery now.
-The best time is as soon as your GP surgery gets supplies – most will have them now, so don’t wait until later in the winter.
+The best time is as soon as your GP surgery gets supplies – if you've been offered a vaccination, don’t wait.
 The most common time to catch flu is between October and February.

 How do I go about getting it?